CXwudi/youcal/README.md

 Application modules:

-- [yc-app-cli](yc-app-cli/README.md): The CLI application to export YouTrack Issue Due to .ics file.
+- [yc-app-cli](yc-app-cli/README.md): The CLI application to export YouTrack Issues from a search query to .ics file.

 Library modules: